timm/tested/docs/onData.md

 <br clear=all>
 <img src="https://images.thestar.com/content/dam/thestar/news/insight/2016/01/16/when-us-air-force-discovered-the-flaw-of-averages/norma.jpg" align=right width=200>

-- Meet "Norma", a statue crafted in the 1940s from the average measurements of 15,000 women (and if you want to meed "Normman", see [here](https://www.cabinetmagazine.org/issues/15/cambers.php)).
+- Meet "Norma", a statue crafted in the 1940s from the average measurements of 15,000 women, from the United States (and if you want to meed "Normman", see [here](https://www.cabinetmagazine.org/issues/15/cambers.php)).
   In her time, "Norma" was something of a cultural icon:
   - A notable physical anthropologist argued that Norma’s physique was “a kind of perfection of bodily form,”
   - artists proclaimed her beauty an “excellent standard”
   - physical education instructors used her as a model for how young women should look, suggesting exercise based on a student’s deviation from the ideal.
   - But in reality, "Norma" did not exist.
     - In   1945, an American newspaper gave its  "Norma" prize to the woman who best matched this statue.
     - Only 40 of the 3,864 contestants were average size on just five of the nine dimensions
     - No contestant (not even the winner) same close on all nine dimensions.